-Under rules adopted by the U.S. Securities and Exchange Commission (the "SEC"), we are furnishing proxy materials to stockholders via the internet, instead of mailing printed copies of those materials to each stockholder.
-Accordingly, we mailed to stockholders a Notice of Internet Availability containing instructions on how to access our Annual Meeting materials, including this Proxy Statement and our Annual Report for the fiscal year ending December 31, 2014.
+Under rules adopted by the U.S. Securities and Exchange Commission (the "SEC"), we are furnishing proxy materials to some stockholders via the internet, instead of mailing printed copies of those materials to each stockholder.
+On or about March 14, 2015, we mailed to stockholders either a printed copy of our Annual Meeting materials or a Notice of Internet Availability containing instructions on how to access our Annual Meeting materials, including this Proxy Statement and our Annual Report for the fiscal year ending December 31, 2014.
 The Notice of Internet Availability also explains how to vote through the internet or telephonically.

 This electronic access process expedites stockholders' receipt of our Annual Meeting materials, lowers the cost of our Annual Meeting and conserves natural resources.
-However, if you would prefer to receive a printed copy of our Annual Meeting materials, a paper proxy card or voting instructions card, please follow the instructions included in the Notice of Internet Availability.
+However, if you would prefer to receive a printed copy of our Annual Meeting materials, a WHITE proxy card or voting instructions card, please follow the instructions included in the Notice of Internet Availability.
 If you have previously elected to receive our Annual Meeting materials electronically or by mail, you will continue to receive these materials in that format unless you elect otherwise.